fluxcd/flux2/docs/get-started/index.md

 You'll be using a dedicated Git repository e.g. `fleet-infra` to manage one or more Kubernetes clusters.
 This guide assumes that you have two clusters, one for staging and one for production.

-Using the toolkit CLI you'll do the following:
+Using the Flux CLI you'll do the following:

 - configure each cluster to synchronise with a directory inside the fleet repository
 - register app sources (git repositories) that contain plain Kubernetes manifests or Kustomize overlays